vinukranaweera/simple-recipe-app/README.md

 ## 🔮 **Future Additions**

-Planned features and improvements for the Simple Recipe App include:
+Planned features and improvements for this recipe app include:
 * **Search Functionality**: Allow users to search for recipes by name or ingredient.
 * **Favorites**: Let users mark recipes as favorites and view them in a separate tab.
 * **Recipe Categories**: Add filtering by category (e.g., Vegetarian, Desserts, Quick Meals).